HicServices/RDMP/Documentation/CodeTutorials/CustomMetadataSubstitutions.md

 # Custom Metadata Substitutions

-For a simple example of this functionality see [FAQ](./FAQ.md#custom-metadata-report)
+For a simple example of this functionality see [FAQ 'Custom Metadata Report'](./FAQ.md#custom-metadata-report)

 ## Contents